 Security best practices for open-source job schedulers

-- Secure credential management: Never store sensitive data (like database passwords, API keys, or cloud access tokens) directly in the job definition files (e.g., DAGs or scripts).
-Use a secrets backend like HashiCorp Vault, AWS Secrets Manager, GCP Secret Manager, or Azure Key Vault, or the scheduler’s built-in secrets manager (if available).
+- Secure credential management: Do not store secrets (DB passwords, API keys, tokens) in job definition files or scripts.
+Use a secrets backend (e.g., HashiCorp Vault, AWS Secrets Manager, GCP Secret Manager, Azure Key Vault) or the scheduler’s built-in secrets manager.

-- Access Control (RBAC): Implement Role-Based Access Control (RBAC) to strictly manage who can define, modify, trigger, or monitor jobs.
-The web UI should enforce strong authentication and authorization.
+- Access control (RBAC): Implement Role-Based Access Control to manage who can define, modify, trigger, or monitor jobs.
+Enforce strong authentication and authorization on the web UI and APIs.

-- Audit logging: Ensure comprehensive audit trails and logging are enabled to track all changes, job executions, and access attempts.
-This is crucial for compliance and security forensics.
+- Audit logging: Enable comprehensive audit trails/logging to track changes, job executions, and access attempts for compliance and forensics.

-- Input validation: For jobs that accept dynamic input or parameters, implement strict input validation to prevent command injection and other forms of malicious payload execution.
+- Input validation: Validate dynamic job inputs and parameters to prevent command injection and other malicious payloads.

 For more on job schedulers, workload automation and orchestration tools